ask-23/airflow-ecs/context/architecture.md

 Scheduler/worker: container-level airflow jobs check or /health.
 Stagger service deployments to avoid first-run stampedes.

 Scaling: Fargate service autoscaling on queue depth & task duration; cap worker concurrency in airflow.cfg to stop thundering herds.

+npx claude-flow init airflow-ecs --goal "Build a production-grade Apache Airflow 3.1 environment on AWS ECS (Fargate) using NAT-free architecture, sidecar DAG sync, and Terraform IaC.
+Your context files are pre-written for you in /context"